 Any perception of our practices as an invasion of privacy, whether legal or illegal, may subject us to public criticism.
 Existing and future privacy laws and increasing sensitivity of consumers to unauthorized disclosures and use of personal information may create negative public reaction related to our business practices.
 Public concern has increased recently regarding certain kinds of downloadable software known as "spyware" and "adware."
 These concerns might cause users to refrain from downloading software from the Internet, including our proprietary technology, which could make it difficult to recruit additional panelists or maintain a panel of sufficient size and scope to provide meaningful marketing intelligence.
-In response to spyware and adware concerns, numerous programs are available, many of which are available for free, that claim to identify and remove spyware and adware from users' computers.
-Some of these anti-spyware programs have in the past identified, and may in the future identify, our software as spyware on as a potential spyware application.
-We actively seek to prevent the inclusion of our software on lists of spyware applications or potential spyware applications, to apply best industry practices for obtaining appropriate consent from panelists and protecting the privacy and confidentiality of our panelist data and to comply with existing privacy laws.
+In response to spyware and adware concerns, numerous programs are available, many of which are available for free, that claim to identify and remove spyware and daware from users' computers.
+Some of these anti-spyware programs have in the past identified, and may in the future identify, our software as spyware or as a potential spyware applications or potential spyware applications, to apply best industry practices for obtaining appropriate consent from panelists and protecting the privacy and confidentiality of our panelist data and to comply with existing privacy laws.
 However, to the extent that we are not successful, that new anti-spyware programs classify our software as spyware or as a potential spyware application, or that third party service providers fail to comply with our privacy or data security requirements, our brand may be harmed and users may refrain from downloading these programs or may uninstall our software.
-Any resulting reputational harm, potential claims asserted against us or decrease in the size or scope of our panel could reduce the demand for our products, increase the cost of recruiting panelists and adversely affect our ability to provide our products to our customers.
-Any of th
+Any resulting reputational harm, potential claims asserted against us or decrease in the size or scope of our panel culd reduce the demand for our products, increase the cost of recruiting panelists and adversely affect our ability to provide our products to our customers.
+Any of these effects could harm our business.